 Previous race results and photos are here.

-The Rochester Youth Triathlon is for youth 6 to 17 years old and features the only Teen Super Sprint in New York State!
+The Rochester Youth Triathlon, presented by Excellus BlueCross BlueShield, is for youth 6 to 17 years old and features the only Teen Super Sprint in New York State!

 If you can swim, ride a bike, and run (or walk), come out and give it a tri!

-This event is held at Genesee Valley Park on Saturday July 22nd at 8:30 AM.
+This event is held at Genesee Valley Park on a Saturday morning in July.
 The swim is in the 50 meter outdoor pool at GVP.
 The bike ride is on paved bike trails along the Genesee River.
 The run is on paved trails and sidewalks in the park.

 There will be 3 distances.
 You decide which distance you want to do.